dewhurstwill/example-mendix-docker-buildpack-aks/README.md

 # Mendix Docker Buildpack in Azure
 An example of how to use the Mendix Docker Buildpack with Azure Kubernetes Service

+Disclaimer: This is not an official Mendix product or documentation.
+For more info regarding the docker buildpack, please visit https://github.com/mendix/docker-mendix-buildpack

 ## Prerequisites

 * An Azure Subscription